tdwg/bdq/tg2/_review/docs/bdqtest/index.md

 We have used `Issue` Tests for a small number of cases where we wished to flag a value that might indicate a record is not fit for some purpose, but the evaluation of these cases would take human review.
 For example, the Test [ISSUE_ANNOTATION_NOTEMPTY](../terms/bdqtest/index.md#ISSUE_ANNOTATION_NOTEMPTY) is informing the tester than there is at least one annotation associated with a record and this should be evaluated before using the record.
 Similarly for the other two `Issue` Tests: [ISSUE_DATAGENERALIZATIONS_NOTEMPTY](../terms/bdqtest/index.md#ISSUE_DATAGENERALIZATIONS_NOTEMPTY) where some form of transformation has occurred, and the Test [ISSUE_ESTABLISHMENTMEANS_NOTEMPTY](../terms/bdqtest/index.md#ISSUE_ESTABLISHMENTMEANS_NOTEMPTY) where the value needs to be assessed for utility.

-The response of an `Issue` Test (an instance of a `bdqffdq:IssueAssertion`) MUST take one of three forms.
+The response of an `Issue` Test (an instance of a `bdqffdq:IssueResponse`) MUST take one of three forms.

 1. A `Response.status` of "EXTERNAL_PREREQUISITES_NOT_MET" when an external resource (e.g., a `bdq:sourceAuthority`) is unavailable.
 Running the same Test on the same data at a different time may result in a different result.
 In this case, the `Response.result` MUST be empty.
 2. A `Response.status` of "INTERNAL_PREREQUISITES_NOT_MET" when the values of one or more of the `Information Elements` are such that the Test cannot be meaningfully run.
 In this case, the `Response.result` MUST be empty.